CameronRedmore/memory-deck/README.md

 This project uses `libscanmem` and includes source code for `scanmem` and `libscanmem`, licensed under the GPL-3.0 License and the LGPL-3.0 License respectively.

 A copy of the licenses for these projects can be found under the `backend/scanmem` folder.
 And can be found in the `bin` folder of the plugin once compiled.

+This project also uses a modified version of a `scanmem` Python bindings library.
+The source for this is located under `scanmem.py`.
+This library is also licensed under LGPL-3.0.